Rifle Garfield County Airport becomes possible focal point for economic development

 Brainstorming efforts have now led to what Zislis is calling a 40-year vision, which aims to use current infrastructure like the airport to create new options over time to sustain and advance the local economy.

-“We started getting everyone’s input,” Zislis explained.
+“We started getting everyone’s input,” he explained.
 “What are the next 100 years of the local economy going to look like?
 What is it going to be based in?
 What is it going to be rooted in?”

 The Rifle airport itself is the preferred alternative for airports in Aspen and Eagle County during weather closures.
 Its runway, 7,000-by-100 feet, can accommodate aircraft as large as 727s and 737s.
 According to aeronautical website airnav.com, the Rifle airport averages 39 aircraft operations per day.

-Airport Director and Rifle City Council Member Brian Condie said Garfield County commissioners have so far not said whether they support the Aspen Institute proposal to leverage the airport.
+Airport Director and Rifle City Council Member Brian Condie said Garfield County commissioners have, so far, not said whether they support the Aspen Institute proposal to leverage the airport.

 Condie said, however, with changing demographics and people continuing to move from cities to more rural places like Rifle, it’s better to take an organized approach to using the airport to bolster the local economy.